bose-sayan/algolib/README.md

 Once you have cloned the repository, you can explore the different algorithms available in the `src` directory.
 Each algorithm is implemented in a separate file, making it easy to understand and use.

-To run the algorithms, navigate to the respective language directory and execute the corresponding file.
+To run the algorithms, navigate to the respective directory and execute the corresponding file.
 For example, if you want to run the binary search algorithm, you can do the following:

 1. Modify the `src/main.cpp` file to call the binary_search function.
 2. Use CMake to build the project